pokeml/pokemon-env/README.md

 # Pokémon Environment

 This project is an environment built for the development of Pokémon battle agents, based on the [Pokémon Showdown](https://github.com/Zarel/Pokemon-Showdown) simulator.
-Check out our [pokemon-agents](https://github.com/pokeml/pokemon-agents) for usage examples.
+Check out [pokemon-agents](https://github.com/pokeml/pokemon-agents) for usage examples.

 ## Getting Started